Whether you’re pregnant, hoping to be pregnant, or trying to avoid being pregnant, cervical mucus can be a helpful tool.

 What Is Cervical Mucus?

-Cervical mucus is commonly referred to as vaginal discharge and sometimes called cervical fluid.
-In fertility circles, it is frequently abbreviated as CM.
+Cervical mucus is commonly referred to as vaginal discharge but is sometimes also called cervical fluid or abbreviated as CM.

 Cervical mucus is the clear or opaque substance you may notice in your underwear or on the toilet paper in between your menstrual cycles.
-You may even wear a pantiliner if you tend to have heavy levels of mucus or discharge.
+You may even wear a panty liner if you tend to have heavy levels of mucus or discharge.

-The mucus is produced by the cervix, and changes in both volume and consistency throughout your menstrual cycle (source).
+The cervix produces the mucus, which changes in both volume and consistency throughout your menstrual cycle (1).
 And though it tends to be yet another thing women seem to have to endure, it serves some beneficial purposes.

 The Purpose of Cervical Mucus

-Cervical mucus or vaginal discharge has a number of different helpful purposes, including:
+Cervical mucus or vaginal discharge has several helpful purposes.

-- It helps keep the vagina healthy: Vaginal discharge helps to keep the vagina moist and healthy on a daily basis (source).
-It also impedes the growth of bacteria, which is good to not only help prevent vaginal infections but help protect a fetus from harmful bacteria as well.
+- It helps keep the vagina healthy: Vaginal discharge helps to keep the vagina moist and healthy daily.
+It also impedes the growth of bacteria, which is good to help prevent vaginal infections and protect a fetus from harmful bacteria.

 - It helps prevent pregnancy: While certainly not an effective form of birth control, your cervical mucus can impede the travel of sperm.
-How is this possible when previously we said it actually facilitates pregnancy?
-Because the discharge changes throughout your menstrual cycle, at times it does facilitate pregnancy — but the rest of the time it’s tasked with keeping as many foreign intruders out of the vagina as possible.
-While this includes bacteria, it also means sperm are impeded as well.
+How is this possible when it also facilitates pregnancy?
+The discharge changes throughout your menstrual cycle, at times facilitating pregnancy, but the rest of the time, it’s tasked with keeping as many foreign intruders out of the vagina as possible.
+After ovulation, the cervical mucus becomes dry and sticky; this consistency protects the vagina from bacteria and sperm.

 4 Different Types of Cervical Mucus

-There are four main types of cervical mucus produced by your body (source).
+There are four main types of cervical mucus produced by your body (2).
 The consistency changes as you proceed through your menstrual cycle.

 1. Dry and Sticky